 6. Use a weighted blanket.

 Weighted blankets have been proven to help ground individuals with anxiety, helping them sleep better, longer, and deeper.
-You can also use a special anti-gravity chair to help you weightlessly disconnect from your stress.
+You can also use a special anti-gravity chair or high-quality sheets to help you weightlessly disconnect from your stress.

 Reduce Stress with Sleep!